 The five courses listed below are designed for individuals who have access to students and want to earn their endorsement in Gifted.
+Each course provides 60 inservice points.

-- Nature and Needs of Students Who Are Gifted (60 inservice credits) - Theory and Development of Creativity (60 inservice credits) - Guidance and Counseling for the Gifted (60 inservice credits) - Special Populations of Gifted Students (60 inservice credits) - Curriculum Development for the Gifted (60 inservice credits)
+- Nature and Needs of Students Who Are Gifted

+- Theory and Development of Creativity

+- Guidance and Counseling for the Gifted

+- Special Populations of Gifted Students

+- Curriculum Development for the Gifted